Damping: Percentage overshoot

-Examples and Applications
+Examples and applications

-Viscous Drag
+Viscous drag

 When an object is falling through the air, the only force opposing its freefall is air resistance.
 An object falling through water or oil would slow down at a greater rate, until eventually reaching a steady-state velocity as the drag force comes into equilibrium with the force from gravity.
 This is the concept of viscous drag, which for example is applied in automatic doors or anti-slam doors.

-Damping in Electrical Systems / Resistance
+Damping in electrical systems

-Electrical systems that operate with alternating current (AC) use resistors to damp the electrical current, since they are periodic.
-Dimmer switches or volume knobs are examples of damping in an electrical system.
+Electrical systems that operate with alternating current (AC) use resistors to damp LC resonant circuits.

-Magnetic Damping
+Magnetic damping

 Kinetic energy that causes oscillations is dissipated as heat by electric eddy currents which are induced by passing through a magnet's poles, either by a coil or aluminum plate.
+Eddy currents are a key component of electromagnetic induction where they set up a magnetic flux directly opposing the oscillating movement, creating a resistive force.
 In other words, the resistance caused by magnetic forces slows a system down.
 An example of this concept being applied is the brakes on roller coasters.

+Magnetorheological damping

+Magnetorheological dampers (MR Dampers) use Magnetorheological fluid, which changes viscosity when subjected to a magnetic field.
+In this case, Magnetorheological damping may be considered an interdisciplinary form of damping with both viscous and magnetic damping mechanisms.

+Material damping

+Materials have varying degrees of internal damping properties due to microstructural mechanisms within them.
+This property is sometimes known as damping capacity.
+In metals, this arises due to movements of dislocations, as demonstrated nicely in this video: Metals, as well as ceramics and glass, are known for having very light material damping.
+By contrast, polymers have a much higher material damping that arises from the energy loss required to contiually break and reform the Van der Waals forces between polymer chains.
+The cross-linking in thermoset plastics causes less movement of the polymer chains and so the damping is less.

+Material damping is best characterized by the loss factor $\eta$, given by the equation below for the case of very light damping, such as in metals or ceramics:

+This is because many microstructural processes that contribute to material damping are not well modelled by viscous damping, and so the damping ratio varies with frequency.
+Adding the frequency ratio as a factor typically makes the loss factor constant over a wide frequency range.